 Bona fide members are needed to meet Criminal Code requirements for charities/licensees to conduct and manage a charitable gaming event.
 The role of bona fide members is a necessary part of conducting and managing lottery events in a pooling bingo hall.

-A minimum of three (3) bona fide members are required to conduct and manage each lottery event for which a licence has been issued.
+A minimum of two (2) bona fide members are required to conduct and manage each lottery event for which a licence has been issued.

 The role of a bona fide member at a charitable gaming event is detailed in the Terms and Conditions for Charitable Gaming Events Conducted and Managed in Pooling Bingo Halls.
 The Operator of the bingo hall may provide advice to assist in business decisions.